An inhomogeneous most likely path formalism for proton computed tomography: Results

-The inhomogeneous formalism when applied to 210 MeV protons traversing Slab Phantom A achieved a 17\% reduction in maximum RMS lateral position error when compared to the homogeneous formalism.
-This can be seen in \Fig{ \ref{slabs}}(a) and \Fig{ \ref{errorreductions}}.
-The spline-hybrid method achieved very similar results in only $\frac{1}{40}$ of the computation time.
-It also performed up to three times faster than MLP$_\mathrm{H2O}$.
-These improvements were consistent across all simulations, using both phantoms and all six nominal beam energies.
-It can be seen in \Fig{ \ref{errorreductions}} that at lower energies, at which scattering is more pronounced, MLP$_\mathrm{x}$SH retains greater accuracy than MLP$_\mathrm{H2O}$.

-An example proton track is shown in \Fig{ \ref{slabs}}(c) along with all three MLP estimates.
+The inhomogeneous formalism when applied to 210 MeV protons traversing the slab phantom achieved a 17\% reduction in maximum RMS lateral position error when compared to the homogeneous formalism.
+This can be seen in \Fig{\ref{slabs}}(a) and \Fig{\ref{errorreductions}}.
+Both algorithms had a runtime of approximately 3 ms per particle track using \emph{MATLAB} (MATLAB R2017b, The MathWorks, Inc., Natick, Massachusetts, United States) on a standard \emph{Intel Core i7} processor.
+The spline-hybrid method, MLP$_\mathrm{x}$SH, regularly achieved very similar results up to 3 times faster on average.
+It can be seen in \Fig{\ref{errorreductions}} that at lower energies, at which scattering is more pronounced, MLP$_\mathrm{x}$SH retains greater accuracy than MLP$_\mathrm{H2O}$.
+After applying 2$\sigma$ statistical cuts, the percentage of tracks falling outside the 3$\sigma$ envelope, listed in \Tab{\ref{results}}, was consitently less than 0.3\% using the inhomogeneous formalism, indicating that the probabilistic path estimation is suitably accurate.
+On the contrary, significantly more tracks escaped the MLP$_\mathrm{H2O}$ envelope, with only 90.4\% being contained for the 210 MeV beam.
+An example proton track is shown in \Fig{\ref{slabs}}(c) along with all three MLP estimates.
 It is clear that MLP$_\mathrm{x}$ and MLP$_\mathrm{x}$SH give a larger and more right-skewed probability envelope surrounding the proton path when compared to MLP$_\mathrm{H2O}$ for this particular track.